St. Louis Auto Accident Attorneys

 Should I pay my medical bills and repair my car following a collision?

 When outstanding bills go unpaid it can result in late fees or payment denial as well as affect credit scores.
 To prevent these consequences and to get back to a normal routine after a collision, it is best for an injured party to have his or her own health insurance company pay for medical bills.
 Ideally, the negligent party’s insurance will pay for car repairs; however, if there is a dispute on liability, then each party should have their own auto insurance cover repair costs, as well as personally pay any deductibles.
 If the case settles or receives a judgment, the awarded funds will be distributed to reimburse for the victim’s expenses.

-Do I have a case if a collision was partially my fault or if I was injured because I was not wearing a seat belt?
+Do I have a case if a collision was partially my fault or if I was not wearing a seat belt?

 What should I do if I’m contacted by the other insurance company?

 Insurers will contact all parties involved in a collision to gather facts and collect recorded statements, which can be used against the injured person in a lawsuit.

 - If you have already selected a St. Louis car crash attorney, only provide the insurance company with their contact information.

 - If you have not hired an attorney, refrain from giving a recorded statement and contact a car crash lawyer in St. Louis right away.